MicrosoftDocs/microsoft-style-guide/docs/glossary.md

 You can also check the following pages:

-* For units of measurement, see **[Units of measurement](/wiki/spaces/TECHDOC/pages/120293159/Units+of+measurement)**
+* For units of measurement, see [Units of measurement](units-of-measurement.md)
 * For checking American English spelling, use **[Merriam-Webster](http://www.merriam-webster.com/)**
 * For Nordic product names, see [Product names](/wiki/spaces/MAR/pages/132940950/Product+names)
-* For trademarks, check Infocenter/keydefs/terms and [Trademarks](http://projecttools.nordicsemi.no/confluence/display/TECHDOC/Trademarks).
+* For trademarks, check [Trademarks](trademarks.md).
 If something is missing from there, add it.
 See also:
   * [Arm Trademarks list](https://www.arm.com/company/policies/trademarks/arm-trademark-list)
   * [Bluetooth brand guide](https://www.bluetooth.com/marketing-branding/brand-best-practices-guidelines)
   * [NFC branding](http://nfc-forum.org/our-work/nfc-branding/)